Ontario Highway 10: History

 and between Dundalk and Markdale in 1934.

 The pavement was extended from Markdale to Berkeley in 1936, leaving an approximately 17 km gap between Berkeley and Chatsworth.

 This final gravel section was graded and paved in 1937 and 1938.

 Highway 10 initially entered Owen Sound along 9th Avenue East, before turning west onto 6th Street East, then north along 2nd Avenue East to Highway 21 and Highway 26 at 10th Avenue East.

 The official Ontario road maps published between 1947 and 1967 show the route following 3rd Avenue East instead of 2nd Avenue East.
 Beginning in 1968, the combined highways followed 9th Avenue East directly to 10th Street East, as they do today.

 Within Orangeville, Highway 10 formerly turned west onto Highway 9 and ran concurrently with it through downtown along Broadway, then turned north to follow First Street (the Prince of Wales Road alignment).

-In mid-1971, a bypass around Orangeville was completed, bypassing a short section of the Hurontario Street alignment.
+In mid-1971, a bypass around Orangeville was completed, bypassing Broadway and the short sections of both Hurontario and First Streets through the town.

 As Mississauga was established in 1968 from Toronto Township (which included Cooksville), and later Port Credit, and began to rapidly urbanize and as Brampton grew during the same period, portions of Highway 10 were designated as connecting links and transferred to municipal maintenance through the two cities.
 On April 1, 1970, a 5.2 km segment of the route, from the Port Credit railway underpass to Burnhamthorpe Road, was designated as such.
 This was followed on December 10, 1970, with the creation of a 2.0 km connecting link between Steeles Avenue to south of Clarence Street near downtown Brampton.
 In 1997, these connecting links were repealed and the highway designation dropped altogether through those cities, shortening the highway to its present length.

+In September 2009, Highway 410 was extended and its new terminus feeds directly into Highway 10, directly linking both highways for the first time.
 In 2009, a major project to widen two-lane sections of the southern portions of the highway was completed, and the highway is now four lanes wide from Highway 410 north to Camilla.
 From Shelburne north to Owen Sound, it remains a two-lane highway with several passing lanes in hillier regions.

 During winter, the northern stretches of the highway that pass through the snowbelt region of Grey County are subject to poor visibility and road closings during windy conditions or winter storms.